maiatoday/maiatoday.github.io/content/post/kotlinflashkards-coroutines/index.md

 * the [JetBrains Acadamy plugin](https://plugins.jetbrains.com/plugin/10081-jetbrains-academy) installed

 Then do the following:
-1. Before opening a project click on the Learn menu
+1. Before opening a project click on the Learn menu item on the left
 2. Click on New course
 3. In the `Marketplace` search for `KotlinFlashKards` and start the course.
 This will make a local instance of the course
 4. Have fun and explore, try figuring out the answers to the questions and don't peek before you have thought a bit.